mayaanne/foundations/week-2/web-blog-setup-primer.md

 ### Learning Competencies
 By the end of this primer, you should be able to
+- Understand the purpose of your blog
 - Add a blog directory with template HTML
-- Understand the purpose of your blog
+- Link your css file to your HTML file

 ## Summary
 This week is about building your blog using HTML and CSS as you continue to hone your GitHub and command line skills.
 You'll be learning HTML and CSS through online resources and applying what you learn to your own blog website.